 Below are a few steps that might be useful once you’ve come up with a concept for running a project:

 Search our database of past projects to see if you’ve been scooped!
-When the page is opened, a security warning will show up, you may close the warning Or select “proceed anyway” OR select “advanced ->add to exception” and proceed to select “Guest Account”.
+(When the page is opened, a security warning will show up, you may close the warning, select “proceed anyway” OR select “advanced ->add to exception” and proceed to select “Guest Account”).
 You may search through the list of previously funded projects by name, task force, location, keywords etc.

 Given the risks of unintended consequences (see the page on Monitoring & Evaluation), if there is no problem it is probably most helpful not to interfere.
 The nature of the problem should be clearly defined and its existence confirmed through grassroots knowledge and empirical research.
 For example, it is unsafe to assume that students in all contexts lack motivation or interest in science.
 In some places, lack of motivation or interest may reduce science participation rates; in other places, however, students may be extremely keen but unable to continue science participation for other reasons (e.g. lack of financial resources, transportation etc.).